timescale/timescaledb/src/bgw/README.md

 use the appropriate backoff logic.
 There is some complexity in ensuring that all crashes are counted.
 A crash in Postgres causes /all/ processes to quit immediately therefore we cannot write anything to the database once any process has crashed.
-Thus, we must be able to deduce that a crash occured from a commit that happened before any crash.
+Thus, we must be able to deduce that a crash occurred from a commit that happened before any crash.
 We accomplish this by committing a changes to the stats table before a job starts and undoing the change after it finishes.
 If a job crashed, it will be left